opensearch-project/opensearch-k8s-operator/README.md

 # Contributions
 We welcome contributions!
-If you want to conribute to this project please reach out to us at: <operator@opster.com>.
+If you want to contribute to this project please reach out to us at: <operator@opster.com>.